coredao-org/CoreDAO-Docs/docs/intro.md

 sidebar_position: 1
 ---

-# Core DAO - Decentralized Applications Secured by Bitcoin
+# Core - The Bitcoin Everything Chain

 ## 👨‍💻 Getting Started

-The Core blockchain is a hyper-scalable smart contract platform designed to complement Bitcoin, serving as its first **Proof of Stake (PoS)** layer and the largest Bitcoin DeFi ecosystem.
-By merging Bitcoin’s unmatched security with the scalability of the innovative Satoshi Plus consensus, Core expands Bitcoin’s capabilities while preserving its core principles of decentralization and security.
-With approximately **74%** of Bitcoin mining hash power already contributing to Core’s security model and over **7,277** BTC staked through Non-Custodial Bitcoin Staking, Core strengthens Bitcoin's role as both the prime protector and central asset of the future of DeFi.
-Core's Dual Staking model further empowers Bitcoin holders to earn secure and sustainable yields by staking both BTC and CORE, all while retaining full control and ownership of their assets.
+The Core blockchain is a high-performance, EVM-compatible Layer-1 blockchain, designed to be Bitcoin's complementary and hyper-scalable smart contract platform.
+By leveraging Bitcoin-native CLTV timelocks, Bitcoin mining hash power, and modern smart contract capabilities, Core unlocks Bitcoin as both the prime protector and central asset of a thriving decentralized application ecosystem.
+As the only end-to-end platform supporting both Bitcoin Staking and EVM-compatible smart contracts, Core serves as Bitcoin's first Proof of Stake Layer.

 ![core-header](../static/img/core-header.png)

 New to Core?
 Let's discover **Core in less than 5 minutes**.

 ## 📔 Learn about Core
-Dive into what Core is and how to start your Web3 journey on Core
+Dive into what Core is and how to start your journey
     * [An Overview of Core](./Learn/introduction/what-is-core-chain.md)
     * [Read About the Core Concepts](category/core-concepts)
     * [Understand the Underlying Architecture](./Learn/core-concepts/architecture.md)